Life Insurance with Gout.

 Can I qualify for life insurance if I have been diagnosed with Gout?

 Yes, individuals who have been diagnosed with Gout can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rating when applying for a no exam term life insurance policy!
+In fact, some may even be able to qualify for a Preferred rating when applying for a no exam term life insurance policy!

-That while it is true that Gout isn’t considered a “life-threatening” medical condition, if left untreated, or poorly managed, studies have shown that having frequent Gout “episodes” can increase one’s chances at developing some pretty serious medical conditions later on in life.
+That while it is true that Gout isn’t considered a “life-threatening” medical condition, if left untreated or poorly managed, studies have shown that having frequent Gout “episodes” can increase one’s chances of developing some pretty serious medical conditions later on in life.

 This is why…